athomasq/athomasq.github.io/categories/hikari/syndicates.md

 **Can I speak to the founder(s) before I invest?**

 Probably not.
 It's not a good use of founder time to pitch individual small-cheque investors; that negates the whole attraction of the syndicate model from their point of view.
-Some syndicate leads also worry that direct communication might lead to investors writing cheques directly into the company, thus bypassing fees -- which is unfair to the lead who did all the prep work and made the initial connection.

 <br/>
 <br/>